 The Montgomery Hall digital lab is equipped with 20 iMac computers loaded with the full Adobe Creative Suite, as well as several flatbed scanners and two medium-format inkjet printers.
-The lab is used as a classroom for courses in photography and digital art, and two ceiling-mounted projectors facilitate screenings, presentations, and technical demonstrations.
-The adjacent Pro Lab includes 10 22″ Intel iMacs with Adobe Creative Suite 5.5, After Effects, Maya, and Final Cut Pro.
+The lab is used as a classroom for courses in photography, digital art, and animation, and two ceiling-mounted projectors facilitate screenings, presentations, and technical demonstrations.
+The adjacent Pro Lab includes 10 22″ Intel iMacs with Adobe Creative Suite software, After Effects, Maya, and Final Cut Pro.

 Students completing an art capstone are provided with dedicated, shared studio spaces with tall ceilings, many working walls, tables and rolling carts, housed in the purpose-built Art Annex.
 A central communal space includes a large seminar table, ceiling-mounted digital projector and screen, paper cutter, supply cabinet with hand tools and supplies.
 Students have 24-hour card-key access to this secure facility.